SteveRMann/lsall/README.md

 The script has been tested on Ubuntu and Raspberry Pi computers.
 If you use this script, please provide feedback with your experience and suggestions for improvement.

+If you download the script first to a Windows PC, run dos2pc on it after moving it to the Linux computer.